11 brilliant home highlight kits to create naturally sunkissed tones at home

 Quite a few steps involved

-Hip hair color specialists Bleach London launched this kit to help their loyal fans create pro-style balayage without a salon visit.
-Balayage, for the uninitiated, is when strands of lighter color are painted on freehand, rather than using uniform foils as with highlights.
-This freewheeling placement can make balayage an appealing option for anyone weighing up highlights vs balayage for their DIY hair dye adventures.
+Hip hair colour specialists Bleach London launched this kit to help its loyal fans create pro-style balayage without a salon visit.
+Balayage, for the uninitiated, is when strands of lighter colour are painted freehand, rather than using uniform foils as with highlights.
+This freer placement can make balayage an appealing option for anyone weighing up highlights vs balayage for a DIY hair dye job.

-The kit itself contains Total Bleach to lift the hair, a balayage board and Champagne Super Toner to add a creamy finish (you can buy the bleach and toner separately if you wish) This is ideal for those with naturally dark brown hair for which only bleach will do the job!
-Just be sure to use heat protection for hair if styling your hair after a powerful color lift like this one, as even the best hair straighteners can leave your locks on the parched side when you combine them with bleach.
+The kit itself contains Total Bleach to lift the hair, a balayage board and Champagne Super Toner to give it a creamy finish (you can buy the bleach and toner separately if you wish).
+This makes it ideal for those with naturally dark hair for which only bleach will do the job.
+Just be sure to be even more diligent with heat protection for hair after a powerful colour lift like this one, as tools like the best hair straighteners can exacerbate parchedness after bleaching.

 L'Oreal Paris Superior Preference Ombre Touch Hair Color, OT5 Light to Medium Brown Hair